-Detect Markers Tool is supported only in Demo, PGM, CLI, and Perpetual licenses.
+Detect Markers Tool is supported only in PPI, PGM, CLI, and Perpetual licenses.

 This tool enables you to automate the process of placing control points into your images.
 All you need to do is prepare some suitable markers and place them in your scene before shooting and RealityCapture will do the rest for you.
 You can use the built-in markers' generator in the tool itself.
 To activate the tool, go to the ALIGNMENT tab, section Constraints and click the Detect Markers button.
 The Detect Markers tool will show up in the 1Ds view.

 Markers are special high-contrast patterns printed on flat surfaces, whose shape allows them to be precisely located from almost any viewpoint.
 We generally recommend that the photographed markers are at least 100 pixels wide and it is endorsed for angle between camera marker and vertical shot to be as small as possible for markers to be recognized upon detection.
 RealityCapture recognizes few marker types and you can choose one of them before their detection:

 - Circular, single ring, 12-bit is a circular target with a 12-bit data ring.
 The circle is divided into 12 parts.

 - Circular, single ring, 16-bit is a circular target with a 16-bit data ring.
 The circle is divided into 16 parts.

 - Circular, single ring, 20-bit is a circular target with a 20-bit data ring.
 The circle is divided into 20 parts.